-Information on third party organizations and the services that they provide is available on the APGO website.
+Information on third party organizations and the services that they provide is available on the APGO website and on the third party website.
 This information is also available by contacting the APGO and may be delivered via presentations and at conferences, conventions, discussion groups, etc.